 In New Jersey Division of Youth and Family Services v.
 J.S., App.
 Div.
 (Sabatino, J.A.D.)
-(32 pp.) Defendant, a biological father, appeals from the Family Part’s judgment terminating his parental rights as to his minor child following a multi day trial.
-Among other things, defendant argues that the trial court erred in upholding a decision of the Division of Youth and Family Services to “rule out” two cousins who had expressed interest in serving as alternative caregivers for the child.
-Affirming the final judgment, we reject defendant’s argument that the division lacks the authority to rule out relatives under N.J.S.A.
+(32 pp.) “defendant, a biological father, appeals from the Family Part’s judgment terminating his parental rights as to his minor child following a multi-day trial.
+Among other things, defendant argues that the trial court erred in upholding a decision of the Division of Youth and Family Services to “rule out” two cousins who had expressed interest in serving as alternative caregivers for the child.”
+Affirming the final judgment, “we reject defendant’s argument that the division lacks the authority to rule out relatives under N.J.S.A.
 30:4C-12.1 based on considerations of a child’s best interests.
 Instead, we hold that the applicable statutory provisions and a related regulation, N.J.A.C.
 10:120A-3.1, allow the division to rule out a relative on such best-interests grounds, regardless of the relative’s willingness or ability to care for a child.
 However, the division’s rule-out authority is always subject to the Family Part’s ultimate assessment of that child’s best interests.
 We also uphold the validity of the language in N.J.A.C.
-10:120A-3.1(b) prohibiting a relative who the division rules out on best-interests grounds from pursuing an administrative appeal of that agency determination.
+10:120A-3.1(b) prohibiting a relative who the division rules out on best-interest grounds from pursuing an administrative appeal of that agency determination.
 However, we urge the division to act with reasonable diligence in notifying a potential caretaker that he or she has been ruled out, once the investigation of that person has been completed.”
-Phil says people should bear this case in mind: that the best interest of the child applies when determining a caregiver.